WilliamASC22/pigeonproject/README.md

 ## Current limitations

 • The project has not had a professional security audit
-• The project is not government-certified
 • The project is not a full Signal Protocol implementation
 • The project does not currently support multi-device key sync
 • If users forget their encryption password, saved messages may not be recoverable